a-rosenberg/cookbook/recipes/chilaquiles-roja.md

 all vegetables cut side down and toss on the garlic, making sure the bottoms are all covered in oil as not to stick.
 Place in oven and watch carefully.
 You want the tomatoes to brown deeply and split but not blacken.
 Maybe 5 minutes later, before things are black, remove from the oven and let cool for a couple minutes until they can be safely handled.
 Remove the skin of the tomatoes and the outside layer of the onion if it was accidentally blackened.
 Peel the garlic and trim the stem off the jalapeño.
-Place all the vegtables in a food processor (including the chiles de arbol, if using).
+Place all the vegtables in a food processor or blender (including the chiles de arbol, if using).
 Process until smooth but not a comletely smooth like a puree.
 Texture here might be a bit of preference.
 Check seasoning.
 Place in jar and store in the fridge if not using immediately.
 1. When ready to cook, preheat a small pan for eggs on medium low and a larger pan on medium high for the tortillas.
 1. Cook the eggs slowly, in a bit of oil, sunny side up or over easy.
-1. Add Tbsp of oil to the large pan then add 1.5 cups of the salsa roja and simmer for a few minutes on its own to develop flavor.
+1. While eggs are cooking, add Tbsp of oil to the large pan then add 1.5 cups of the salsa roja and simmer for a few minutes on its own to develop flavor.
 Add broth and bring back up to a simmer for a few minutes until you have the desired consistency.
 Then turn off the heat and toss the tortillas in the sauce until coated.
 1. Plate the chilaquiles and add the egg, crumbled feta, chopped parsley and a crack of fresh black pepper.
 Serve immediately before it gets soggy.